Involuta/Blazarang/README.md

 When aiming, a UI circle in the middle of the screen appears.
 You must keep the enemy’s center inside the circle for some time as the circle shrinks
 Once the enemy has been in the circle long enough, an effect plays and the circle stops shrinking.
 Press the mark button to mark the enemy
 While aiming, Cotu holds his icon in front of him with one hand and holds the mark in his other hand.
 The hand/arm positions are reminiscent of a bow and arrow, but his hands are open
-Idea: mark starts out as a dart, then gets upgraded to become a spear eventually
+Idea: mark starts out as a plumbata, then gets upgraded to become a spear eventually

 Items
 Shop has a menu of items